BMELs and Osteoarthritis

 Allergic Rhinitis (AR)

 In December 2016, Paradigm commenced a Phase II clinical trial in Lund, Sweden, evaluating one of the nasal spray PPS formulations under development.
 In January 2017 we announced successful recruitment of 40 subjects into the trial.
-Progress and results from the trial have been shared via our ASX announcements.
+Progress and results from the trial have been shared via our ASX announcements on the 16th and 19th of June, 2017.

 For additional details on the Phase I trial, completed in 2016, click here.